Writer's Workbench: The Keys to Writing Smarter

 This project combines the use of Writer’s Key — an online writing environment built on the principles of Universal Design for Learning and aligned with state and national writing standards — with online professional learning modules that apply effective research into practice to support teachers to improve their writing instruction.
 The module process, co-designed with current and former ELA educators, includes cycles of exploration, design, implementation and reflection with other teachers.

-CAST will be conducting a research study during the 2020-2021 academic year to study the impact of Writer’s Key for teachers and on student outcomes.
+CAST will be conducting a research study during the 2020-2021 and 2021-2022 academic years to study the impact of Writer’s Key for teachers and on student outcomes.
 During the study, teachers will have the option to earn graduate school credit as they participate in professional development modules and professional learning communities.

 Tracey Hall, PI, CAST